nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 2a1 - 2a2 are repeated until a valid syntax is given.
       Use case resumes from step 3.

+**Use case 6: View a student's details**

+Precondition: The student's details have been added to TutorAid.

+**MSS**

+1. Tutor requests a list of students
+2. TutorAid shows the list of students
+3. Tutor finds the specific student in the list and requests to view the student's details
+4. TutorAid shows the student's details

+   Use case ends.

+**Extensions**

+* 3a.
+The given index is invalid
+    * 3a1.
+TutorAid shows an error message

+      Use case resumes at step 3

+**Use case 13: Set up a recurring class**

+Preconditions: The students of the class have been added to TutorAid.

+**MSS**

+1. Tutor requests to add a class
+2. TutorAid requests for details of the class including the day of the week, time and price
+3. Tutor enters the details of the class
+4. TutorAid creates the class
+5. Tutor <u>adds a student to the class (UC14)</u>

+   Step 5 is repeated until all students have been added

+   Use case ends.

+**Extensions**

+* 3a.
+Class appears to overlap with another class as intended by the Tutor
+    * 3a1.
+TutorAid shows a warning message
+    * 3a2.
+Tutor dismisses the warning message

+      Use case resumes at step 4

+* 3b.
+Class appears to overlap with another class due to a mistake of the Tutor
+    * 3b1.
+TutorAid shows a warning message
+    * 3b2.
+Tutor acknowledges the warning message and cancels the creation of the class

+      Use case resumes at step 1

+* 3c.
+TutorAid detects invalid input
+    * 3c1.
+TutorAid shows a warning message
+    * 3c2.
+Tutor acknowledges the warning message

+      Use case resumes at step 3

+**Use case 14: Add a student to a class**

+Preconditions: The students of the class have been added to TutorAid, and the class has been created correctly.

+**MSS**

+1. Tutor requests a list of classes
+2. TutorAid displays a list of classes
+3. Tutor requests to add students to a specific class
+4. TutorAid displays the list of students
+5. Tutor chooses some students from the list to be added
+6. TutorAid shows a confirmation message
+7. Tutor confirms the action
+8. TutorAid adds the selected students to the class

+   Use case ends.

+**Extensions**

+* 6a.
+Tutor declines the confirmation message.
+    * 6a1.
+TutorAid stops the action.

+      Use case resumes at step 3.

+**Use Case 15: Edit students in a class**

+**MSS**

+1. Tutor requests to view the list of his/her students
+2. TutorAid shows the list of students, including each student's index number
+3. Tutor identifies the contact of the student who is to be removed from a specific class and takes note of the index number
+4. Tutor requests to view the list of his/her classes
+5. TutorAid shows the list of classes, including each class's index number
+6. Tutor identifies the class he/she wishes to modify and takes note of the index number
+7. Tutor keys in the student index number and the class index number along with the command to remove a student from a class
+8. TutorAid successfully removes the student corresponding to the given index number from the class corresponding to the given class index number, and displays a message to indicate this

+   Use case ends.

+**Extensions**

+* 1a.
+TutorAid detects an error in the command to list students (e.g. command is misspelt)
+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+* 4a.
+TutorAid detects an error in the command to list classes (e.g. command is misspelt)
+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 4a2.
+Tutor re-enters the command.

+      Steps 4a1-4a2 are repeated until the command entered is correct.

+      Use case resumes from step 5.

+* 7a.
+TutorAid detects an error in the command to remove a student from a class.
+    * 7a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 7a2.
+Tutor re-enters the command.

+      Steps 7a1-7a2 are repeated until the command entered is correct.

+      Use case resumes from step 8.

+**Use Case 16: Edit timing of a recurring class**

+**MSS**

+1. Tutor requests to view the list of his/her classes
+2. TutorAid shows the list of classes, including each class's index number
+3. Tutor identifies the recurring class he/she wishes to modify and takes note of the index number
+4. Tutor keys in the command to modify the timing of a class, along with the new day, start and end timings of the class, and the class index number
+5. TutorAid successfully updates the start and end timings of the class corresponding to the given class index number, and displays a message to indicate this

+   Use case ends.

+**Extensions**

+* 1a.
+TutorAid detects an error in the command to list classes (e.g. command is misspelt)
+    * 1a1.
+TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+* 4a.
+TutorAid detects an error in the command to edit the timing of a recurring class
+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 4a2.
+Tutor re-enters the command.

+      Steps 4a1-4a2 are repeated until the command entered is correct.

+      Use case resumes from step 5.

+* 4b.
+TutorAid detects a clash with another existing class (e.g. overlapping timings on the same day)
+    * 4b1.
+TutorAid displays an error message highlighting the clash in classes and requests the tutor to key in a different day and/or a pair of timings.
+    * 4b2.
+Tutor re-enters the command with a different day and/or different pair of timings.

+      Steps 4b1-4b2 are repeated until the command entered is correct.

+      Use case resumes from step 5.

+**Use Case 17: Edit timing of an ad-hoc class**

+**MSS**

+1. Tutor requests to view the list of his/her classes
+2. TutorAid shows the list of classes, including each class's index number
+3. Tutor identifies the ad-hoc class he/she wishes to modify and takes note of the index number
+4. Tutor keys in the command to modify the timing of a class, along with the new date, start and end timings of the class, and the class index number
+5. TutorAid successfully updates the start and end timings of the class corresponding to the given class index number, and displays a message to indicate this

+   Use case ends.

+**Extensions**

+* 1a.
+TutorAid detects an error in the command to list classes (e.g. command is misspelt)
+    * 1a1.
+TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+* 4a.
+TutorAid detects an error in the command to edit the timing of an ad-hoc class.
+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 4a2.
+Tutor re-enters the command.

+      Steps 4a1-4a2 are repeated until the command entered is correct.

+      Use case resumes from step 5.

+* 4b.
+TutorAid detects a clash with another existing class (e.g. overlapping timings on the same date)
+    * 4b1.
+TutorAid displays an error message highlighting the clash in classes and requests the tutor to key a different day and/or a pair of timings.
+    * 4b2.
+Tutor re-enters the command with a different day and/or different pair of timings.

+      Steps 4b1-4b2 are repeated until the command entered is correct.

+      Use case resumes from step 5.

+#### Use cases that are to be added to TutorAid in the future

 **Use case 4: Update a student's progress**

 **MSS**